bcrist/Zig-LC4k/readme.md

 # TODO
 * Assembly error reporting
-* More examples - larson scanner, 16:1 mux, address decoder, adder?
+* More examples - 16:1 mux, address decoder, adder?
+* Rename GRP -> Signal
 * Tests
 * ease of use: PTs.eql
 * ease of use: PTs.parse() []PT